Stephen-Lon/Alfred-workflow-Firefox-basic-DuckDuckGo-search/README.md

 Be careful with the quotation marks and the spaces (including the leading space) in ` - site:Pinterest`!

 Don't forget to save the new script!

+# Note

+There are many Amazon local domains.
+The workflow currently (if chosen in the configuration) blocks `Amazon.com` and `Amazon.co.uk`.
+If your local Amazon domain is different you can exclude it by editing this line in the `Run Script` object in the workflow:

+`[ "${exAmazon}" -eq 1 ] && exsite+=' -site:Amazon.com -site:Amazon.co.uk'`

+Simply substitute your local Amazon domain for `Amazon.co.uk` and save the revised script.